Refinance Break-Even Calculator: How to Do the Math Without a Spreadsheet

 Prepaids vs True Costs

-Three Quick Break-Even Examples
+3 Quick Refinance Break-Even Examples

-Two Critical Checks Most People Miss
+2 Critical Checks Most People Miss

 1. Term Reset and Total Interest

-Break-even looks at monthly savings, but refinancing can still cost more over time if you restart a long term.
-For example, if you’re 10 years into a 30-year mortgage and refinance into a new 30-year, you may lower the payment but extend interest for decades.
-To address this, ask about a 15 or 20-year term, ask for a custom term close to what you have left, or keep paying your old payment amount to speed up payoff.
+Break-even looks at monthly savings, but a refinance can still cost more over time if you restart a long term.
+For example, if you are 10 years into a 30-year mortgage and refinance into a new 30-year loan, you may lower your payment but extend interest payments for an extra decade.

 2. Amortization Reset